TheDBStern/Baltic_Lab_Wild/data/README.md

 | RG1E | Gulf of Riga 1 |
 | RG2E | Gulf of Riga 2|
 | STE | Stockholm, Sweden |

-### lab.all.RDS and lab.sig.RDS
-**lab.all.RDS** is an rds file (read into R using readRDS(lab.all.RDS)) has some test statistics and allele frequencies for all called SNPs
-**lab.sig.RDS** is an rds file with statistics for just the 1156 significant SNPs